ColoradoSchoolOfMines/OreCart-App/backend/backend-schema-proposal.md

 GET `/routes`

-- Retrieves a predefined list of waypoints along a route
+- Retrieves a predefined list of routes and their waypoints
 - Coordinates are defined in a config file
 - Responses are a JSON array of routes in the following format: